 - Pre-Anesthetic Blood Work—ensures your pet is healthy enough to undergo a surgical procedure and that its internal organs can safely process the anesthesia.

-- IV Catheter Placement—fluids are given during surgery to maintain blood pressure and to help your pet recover quickly from the anesthesia.
+- IV Catheter Placement—fluids ar given during surgery to maintain blood pressure and to help your pet recover quickly from the anesthesia.
+This is required for patients 7 years of age or older.

 - Microchip—a safe, permanent way to identify a lost pet.
 Microchips are smaller than a grain of rice, and are more reliable than a collar or identification tag because they cannot fall off or get lost.
 We offer microchips and registration at a discounted price during surgery.
 Learn more about pet microchipping.